 Research and Teaching Interests

-Professor Truitt focuses on indigenous and European relations in colonial Mexico City.
-His primary research interests have surrounded the interactions between Nahua people of central Mexico and the Catholic Church during the sixteenth and seventeenth centuries.
-His other interests include the role of female leadership in the indigenous community, the adoption and adaptation of European music and theater, the Nahuatl language, and the use of games to teach history.
+Professor Truitt focuses on indigenous and European relations in colonial Mexico.
+His primary research interests have surrounded the interactions between the Nahua people of central Mexico and the Catholic Church during the sixteenth and seventeenth centuries.
+His current research focuses on the intersections of cultural development around board games during the colonial period.
+The idea for this project developed as a result of his pedagogical work in game-based learning.

 Professor Truitt is also the director of the CMU Center for Learning through Games and Simulations (CLGS).